 The Lieutenant Governor of Washington is the President of the Senate, and serves the state as acting governor in the absence of the Governor.
 The Lieutenant Governor, first in line of ascension, is elected to a four-year term, which coincides with the terms of the President of the United States.

-Since the beginning of statehood, 15 officials have served in this important state office.
+Since the beginning of Washington's statehood, 15 officials have served in the Office of Lieutenant Governor.
 Three have ascended on the death of the elected Governor.